 Future-thinking Nike+ mobile training ideas, focused on tools for the new athlete and Nike+ certified trainers.
 (Concepts were developed in 2011).

 Work included: Strategy, sketches

-Work included: Strategy and design.
+Work included: Strategy, wireframes and design.

 The Bay Citizen is a local non profit news organization owned by CIR (Center for Investigative Reporting).
 They needed a new site that promoted user engagement and innovation in journalism.